Lawmakers juggle with impeachment question

 ALBANY, N.Y.
-(NEWS10) — Lawmakers are no longer just tackling the question of will they impeach Governor Andrew Cuomo, but if there’s even enough time.
+(WTEN) — Lawmakers are no longer just tackling the question of will they impeach Governor Andrew Cuomo, but if there’s even enough time.

 “I know the governor would not want us to continue beyond yesterday.
 I’m here to get to the bottom of this and hold the individuals responsible accountable,” said Republican Assembly Judiciary Committee Member Mary Beth Walsh.